-The School of Nursing offers several areas of specialty including Clinical Nurse Specialist, Nurse Practitioner, leadership with Healthcare Systems Administration and Informatics.
+The School of Nursing offers several areas of specialty including Nurse Practitioner, leadership with Healthcare Systems Administration and Informatics.

 Nursing Leadership in Healthcare Innovations is an indirect care specialty with a leadership/change core and two areas of concentration (Fall applicants only)

 - Nursing Informatics

 - Nursing Administration

 Graduates in the leadership masters have an opportunity to sit for the Nurse Informatics or Nurse Executive credentialing exam.
-All of the School of Nursing masters programs are offered in a web facilitated format with onsite and online classes.
+All of the School of Nursing masters programs are offered in a web facilitated format with onsite and onlin classes.
 Fall admission deadline only - March 1.
 Learn More